Stationary Black Holes: Introduction

-The first key feature of the metric \eq{Schwarz} is its stationarity of course with Killing vector field $X$ given by $X=\partial_t$.
+The first key feature of the metric (\ref{Schwarz}) is its stationarity, with Killing vector field $X$ given by $X=\partial_t$.
 A Killing field, by definition, is a vector field the local flow of which generates isometries.
-A space--time\footnote{The term \emph{space--time} denotes a smooth, paracompact, connected, orientable and time--orientable Lorentzian manifold.} is called {\em stationary } if there exists a Killing vector field $X$ which approaches $\partial_t$ in the asymptotically flat region (where $r$ goes to $\infty$, see below for precise definitions) {\em and} generates a one parameter groups of isometries.
-A space--time is called {\em static} if it is stationary and if the stationary Killing vector $X$ is hypersurface-orthogonal, i.e. $\xflat \wedge d \xflat = 0$, where $\xflat = X_\mu dx^\mu = g_{\mu\nu} X^\nu dx^\mu$.
-A space--time is called {\em axisymmetric} if there exists a Killing vector field $Y$, which generates a one parameter group of isometries, and which behaves like a {\em rotation} in the asymptotically flat region, with all orbits $2\pi $ periodic.
-In asymptotically flat space-times this implies that there exists an axis of symmetry, that is, a set on which the Killing vector vanishes.
+An asymptotically flat spacetime \footnote{We use the term \emph{spacetime} to denote a smooth, paracompact, connected, orientable and time--orientable four-dimensional Lorentzian manifold.} is called {\em stationary } if there exists a Killing vector field $X$ which approaches $\partial_t$ in the asymptotically flat region (where $r$ goes to $\infty$, see below for precise definitions) {\em and} generates a one parameter groups of isometries.
+A spacetime is called {\em static} if it is stationary and if the stationary Killing vector $X$ is hypersurface-orthogonal, i.e. $\xflat \wedge d \xflat = 0$, where $\xflat = X_\mu dx^\mu = g_{\mu\nu} X^\nu dx^\mu$.
+A spacetime is called {\em axisymmetric} if there exists a Killing vector field $Y$, which generates a one parameter group of isometries, and which behaves like a {\em rotation} in the asymptotically flat region, with all orbits $2\pi $-periodic.
+In asymptotically flat spacetimes this implies that there exists an axis of symmetry, that is, a set on which the Killing vector vanishes.
 Killing vector fields which are a non-trivial linear combination of a time translation and of a rotation in the asymptotically flat region are called \emph{stationary-rotating}, or \emph{helical}.